gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 I really couldn't.
 My heart was trying to leave my chest.
-It's a terrible machine —
+It's a terrible machine,
 it makes terrible sounds
 and you cannot move at all.

 But I genuinely needed to know.
 Whether I had MS or not.
-The uncertainty was one thing —
+The uncertainty was one thing,
 I can tolerate uncertainty.
 But this uncertainty was different.

 I said: *I'll do it.*

-I laid back down.
+I lay back down.
 The technician said:
 *I don't think this is going to work, but okay, let's try one more time.*